udel-cbcb/NIGMS-Sandbox-UD/README.md

 * If you have a NIH Cloud Lab account, you can use that account.
 * If you don't have NIH Cloud Labe account, you can sign up for a personel AWS account.
 You may need to provide credit card information, but you can often start with a free tier that offers a certain amount of free usage.

-2. Launch a SageMaker Notebook Instance:
+2. Launch a SageMaker AI Notebook Instance:

 * Log into the AWS Management Console.
-* Search for "SageMaker" and open the SageMaker service.
+* Search for "SageMaker AI" and open the SageMaker AI service.
 * Click on "Notebook Instances" and then "Create Notebook Instance".
 * Instance Name: Give your instance a descriptive name.
 * Instance Type: Choose a suitable instance type based on your computational needs.
 For basic data exploration and model training, a general-purpose instance like ml.t2.medium is sufficient.